swsnr/swsnr.de/_posts/2014-07-02-autoloads-in-emacs-lisp.md

----
-title: "Autoloads in Emacs Lisp"
+# Autoloads in Emacs Lisp
-tags: [emacs]
----

 Emacs Lisp offers an [autoloading mechanism][autoload] to load libraries on demand.
 Typically this is used to make interactive commands available to the